leotiger/cnossos-assessment/README.md

 - Best-practice margin (−3 dB tolerance)
 - CNOSSOS-EU impact with “subjective penalties”

 The accompanying screenshot illustrates this clearly: CNOSSOS values with penalties are shown in blue.
-Under CNOSSOS, the example project would not be permitted for any receptor, while under local Catalan regulations it would be disallowed only for a subset of receptors—and for all but one, the regulation would even allow for a posteriori corrections of otherwise “forbidden” noise exceedances.
+Under CNOSSOS, the example project would not be permitted for any receptor, while under local Catalan regulations it would be disallowed only for a subset of receptors—and for all but one, the regulation would even allow for "a posteriori" corrections of otherwise “forbidden” noise exceedances.

 That is, quite frankly, absurd.